Andrew Gonzalez — Luxury Custom JewelerLuxury Custom Jewelerby Andrew Gonzalez

 Bands made to belong with the ring

-A wedding band should feel like it was planned from the beginning.
+A band that fits like it was planned from the beginning.
+Because it was.

 The best band is not always the one that matches by default.
-It may need to sit flush, curve around the engagement ring, add contrast, or carry a detail that makes the set feel complete.
+Sometimes it needs to sit flush, curve around the engagement ring, add contrast, or carry the one detail that makes the set feel finished.
+I build bands with the engagement ring on the desk, not from a guess.

 Custom wedding band and engagement ring stack on a woman's left hand ring finger